 We were incorporated in Delaware in October 1999 as Next Estate Communications, Inc. and changed our name to Green Dot Corporation in October 2005.
 We completed our initial public offering of Class A common stock in July 2010.
 In December 2011, we became a bank holding company under the Bank Holding Company Act of 1956, as amended, or the BHC Act, as a result of our acquisition of Bonneville Bancorp, the holding company of Bonneville Bank, a state-chartered Utah bank, which was renamed Green Dot Bank and became a member bank of the Federal Reserve System after the acquisition.
-In February 2014, we completed the process of transitioning our card issuing program with GE Capital Retail Bank to Green Dot Bank.
-Upon this transition, all Green Dot-branded and Walmart MoneyCard GPR cards and the GoBank product we offer are issued by Green Dot Bank.
+In 2014, we made three acquisitions, including SBBT Holdings, LLC ("TPG"), adding tax refund processing services to the range of products and services we provide.

 We manage our operations and allocate resources as a single operating segment.
-Financial information regarding our operations, assets and liabilities, including our total operating revenues and net income for the years ended December 31, 2013, 2012, and 2011 and our total assets as of December 31, 2013 and 2012 are included in our consolidated financial statements and related notes in Item 8, Financial Statements and Supplementary Data.
+Financial information regarding our operations, assets and liabilities, including our total operating revenues and net income for the years ended December 31, 2014, 2013, and 2012 and our total assets as of December 31, 2014 and 2013 are included in our consolidated financial statements and related notes in Item 8, Financial Statements and Supplementary Data.
+We plan to organize our business into more than one segment as a result of the recent acquisition of TPG